hendri54/hendri54.github.io/econ720/syllabus720.md

 ## Grading:

 * Midterm: 40%.
 Final: 50%.
 Problem sets: 10%.
 Exams are closed book and cover all material taught.
+* Per university requirement, the final will last 3 hours.
 * Review problems are for your practice and not to be turned in.
 Many are questions from previous exams.
 * If a student misses a midterm, the weight of that midterm in the course grade will be added to the weight on the student’s final.
 An exception will be made for [University-approved absences](http://catalog.unc.edu/policies-procedures/attendance-grading-examination/).
 Students with this type of absence may request a make-up examination at a time convenient to both student and instructor.